wagnerd97/lidardata/README.md

 - Open a file explorer
 - navigate to the "ScansAndPictures" folder
-- open any available .png files in a photo viewing application
+- open the corresponding .png file in a photo viewing application